 Click the Customize and control DevTools () button, and then select Run command.

 The Command Menu allows you to type commands to display, hide, or run features in DevTools.
 With the Command Menu open, enter the word changes, and then select Drawer: Show Changes.

 The Changes tool opens, which is useful when you edit CSS.
 In this case, the Command Menu provides a fast alternative to selecting More Tools (...) and then selecting Changes, or editing a

 .js file in the Sources tool, then right-clicking and selecting Local modifications.

 After you type cha, the Command Menu displays the options:

 You can customize DevTools to meet your needs for the way you work.
-To change settings, click Settings (the gear icon on the top right), or press
+To change settings, click the Settings () button, or press F1.